awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-customize-training-script-tf.md

 | v2\.6\.0 | smdistributed\-modelparallel==v1\.4\.0 | 763104351884\.dkr\.ecr\.<region>\.amazonaws\.com/tensorflow\-training:2\.6\.0\-gpu\-py38\-cu112\-ubuntu20\.04 | [v1\.2\-tf\-2\.6\.0\-py38](https://github.com/aws/deep-learning-containers/releases/tag/v1.2-tf-2.6.0-py38)  |
 | v2\.5\.1 |  smdistributed\-modelparallel==v1\.4\.0  | 763104351884\.dkr\.ecr\.<region>\.amazonaws\.com/tensorflow\-training:2\.5\.1\-gpu\-py37\-cu112\-ubuntu18\.04  | [v1\.2\-tf\-2\.5\.1\-py37](https://github.com/aws/deep-learning-containers/releases/tag/v1.2-tf-2.5.1-py37) |

+To check the latest updates of the library, see the [SageMaker Distributed Model Parallel Release Notes](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.html) in the *SageMaker Python SDK documentation*\.

 Before you proceed to modify your TensorFlow training script, we recommend that you review [Unsupported Framework Features](#model-parallel-tf-unsupported-features)\.

 The required modifications you must make to your training script to use the library are listed in [TensorFlow](#model-parallel-customize-training-script-tf-23)\.

-To learn how to modify your training script to use hybrid model and data parallelism with Horovod, see [TensorFlow with Horovod](#model-parallel-customize-training-script-tf-2.3)\.
+To learn how to modify your training script to use hybrid model and data parallelism with Horovod, see [TensorFlow with Horovod for Hybrid Model and Data Parallelism](#model-parallel-customize-training-script-tf-2.3)\.

 If you want to use manual partitioning, also review [Manual partitioning with TensorFlow](#model-parallel-customize-training-script-tf-manual)\.